-7.8.14.7 Nitrous settings
+7.8.15.7 Nitrous settings

-- Nitrous Control Turns the system on or off - Enable N2O when above sets the minimum RPM to enable nitrous. - And Coolant Temp above sets the minimum coolant temperature to enable nitrous. - And TPS > sets the minimum throttle position to enable nitrous (Typically, nitrous should only be enabled on a warmed up engine at wide open throttle at an RPM point where the engine is making at least as much horsepower as the nitrous shot provides.) - Max RPM sets the maximum RPM to enable nitrous.
+- · Nitrous Control Turns the system on or off - Enable N2O when above sets the minimum RPM to enable nitrous. - And Coolant Temp above sets the minimum coolant temperature to enable nitrous. - And TPS > sets the minimum throttle position to enable nitrous (Typically, nitrous should only be enabled on a warmed up engine at wide open throttle at an RPM point where the engine is making at least as much horsepower as the nitrous shot provides.) - Max RPM sets the maximum RPM to enable nitrous.
 You will want this off before the rev limiter engages. - Enrich which bank Set to "Both" for most installs.
-If "dual table" or Staging are in use it selects which injector bank receives any additional fuel pulsewidth. - On/Off vs Progressive mode Selects between On/Off or Progressive control mode.

-- Time-based or RPM-based For progressive, chooses between time or RPM as control factor. - Solenoid frequency For progressive, selects solenoid frequency. - AFR safety uses AFR2 targets Allows optional AFR safety system to use alternate AFR targets when nitrous is active.
+If "dual table" or Staging are in use it selects which injector bank receives any additional fuel pulsewidth. - On/Off vs Progressive mode Selects between On/Off or Progressive control mode. - Time-based or RPM-based For progressive, chooses between time or RPM as control factor. - Solenoid frequency For progressive, selects nitrous solenoid frequency. - Fuel solenoid frequency Allows specifing a separate frequency for the fuel solenoid. - AFR safety uses AFR2 targets Allows optional AFR safety system to use alternate AFR targets when nitrous is active.